bimea/megamicros/docs/tutorials/mu-server/install/orangepi3b.md

 # Orangepi 3B as mini-laptop

 In this totorial we propose to install a Megamicros server on a [Orange Pi 3B 4Go model](http://www.orangepi.org/) computer.
+This installation is intended for developers.
+If you whish to use the server only, you can install binaries.

 ## Installing the OS